python-cffi/cffi/doc/source/index.rst

    works with "``typedef ... *foo_p;``" which declares the pointer type ``foo_p`` without giving a name to the opaque type itself.
-Note that such an opaque struct has no known size, which prevents some operations from working (mostly like in C).
-In some cases you need to say that ``foo_t`` is not opaque, but you just don't know any field in it; then you would use "``typedef struct { ...; } foo_t;``".
+Note that such an opaque struct has no known size, which prevents some operations from working (mostly like in C).  *You cannot use this syntax to declare a specific type, like an integer type!
+It declares opaque types only.*  In some cases you need to say that ``foo_t`` is not opaque, but you just don't know any field in it; then you would use "``typedef struct { ...; } foo_t;``".